luslab/luslab.github.io/_docs/nextflow_set_up.md

 open git Kraken and click on `clone a repo`, here you can either clone a directory from a given URL or directly from git hub Cloning will automatically clone an external directory and its content into your home-direcotry folder.

-### Installing Homebrew:
-Paste the following into a macOS terminal or Linux shell prompt:
-`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
-This script installs Homebrew to /usr/local for macOS Intel, /opt/homebrew for Apple Silicon, so that you don't need to type "sudo" to install packages.
-The script will ask you to confirm each time it install a software package.
-If you are using macOS, make sure you have command line tools (CTL) for Xcode installed.
-If not, type the following code before installation:
-`xcode-select --install`